orb15/tablib/README.md

   repo := NewTableRepository()

   //load and validate the YAML file.
 Provides extensive consistency and
-  //validity reponses not shown here repo.AddTable("path/to/icecream.yml")
+  //validity responses not shown here repo.AddTable("path/to/icecream.yml")

   //roll twice on the specified table and return the values as a slice.